skypo9/Pneumonia-Classification-ViT/README.md

 A state-of-the-art Vision Transformer (ViT) implementation for pneumonia detection in chest X-ray images, featuring advanced attention visualization and interpretability.

+## Academic Project Information

+**Master of Cybersecurity - Final Capstone Project**
+This implementation is part of a weekly task for the final capstone project in the Master of Computer Science/Cybersecurity program.
+The project demonstrates the application of advanced machine learning techniques in medical AI and cybersecurity contexts.

+**Academic Context**: Final Semester Capstone Project
+**Program**: Master of Computer Science/Cybersecurity
+**Focus**: Medical AI Security and Privacy-Preserving Healthcare Technologies

 ## Model Performance

 Our ViT-Small model achieved excellent performance on real chest X-ray data (5,856 images):